 The recent Google Memo on diversity, and the immediate firing of its author, James Damore, have raised a number of questions relevant to the mission of Heterodox Academy.
 Large corporations deal with many of the same issues that we wrestle with at universities, such as how to seek truth and achieve the kinds of diversity we want, being cognizant that we are tribal creatures often engaged in motivated reasoning, operating within organizations that are at risk of ideological polarization.

-We’ll write a separate post soon on the memo’s assertions about the value of viewpoint diversity at Google.
+Eventually we’ll write a separate post on the broader issue of the value of viewpoint diversity at Google, and in corporations in general.
 But first, in this post, we address the central empirical claim of Damore’s memo, which is contained in its second sentence.
 Let us quote the first three sentences:

 I value diversity and inclusion, am not denying that sexism exists, and don’t endorse using stereotypes.
 When addressing the gap in representation in the population, we need to look at population level differences in distributions.
 If we can’t have an honest discussion about this, then we can never truly solve the problem.